JarrydEastwood/JuxHomePage/src/sections/features.md

 ---
-title: Most AWE.SOME Features
+title: Skills
-afterTitle: ...and so much more!
+afterTitle: Here is some of my recent work
 type: features
 ---